What is Abbe Value?

 Is a High Abbe Value Good?

 A high Abbe value is good because it means the lens has a clear image and less distortion.
-When you’re looking for a lens that will provide you with the best images possible, it’s important to find one that satisfies the desired needs.
-In addition to the Abbe value, weight and aesthetics are also important factors in lens choice.
+When you’re looking for a lens that will provide you with the best images possible, it’s important to find one that satisfies your desired needs.
+In addition, weight and aesthetics are also important factors in lens choice.